 9. Individual Succulent Stems

-Add interest to any potted plant with succulent stems.
+Add interest to any potted plant with miniature stems.
 From the blooming leaves of an echeveria to the spiky leaves of a yucca, there is a perfect shape for any container.
-Mix succulents in different shades of green for a monochromatic look or combine greens and burgundies for added contrast.
-Position succulent stems in outdoor flower beds to bring the desert to your garden.
+Mix them together in different shades of green for a monochromatic look or combine greens and burgundies for added contrast.
+Position our outdoor stems in flower beds to bring the desert to your garden.

 Add height to your space with a hanging succulent plant.
-Place plants in a basket and hang from a hook in the ceiling or decorate your front porch with a collection of hanging succulents.
-Use small succulent balls to decorate any bookcase or display shelves.
-Indoors or out, hanging succulents are a unique change from a traditional hanging plant.
+Place plants in a basket and hang from a hook in the ceiling or decorate your front porch with a collection of draping designs.
+Use small balls to decorate any bookcase or display shelves.
+Indoors or out, these products re a unique change from a traditional hanging plant.

-Because of increased environmental awareness, succulents have become very popular.
+Because of increased environmental awareness, these little hearty planting option have become very popular.
 These low-maintenance plants are the perfect addition to your home’s interior decor or outdoor landscape design.
 The wide variety of colors, shapes and sizes ensures that there is a perfect succulent for any use you can imagine.

 About Doug Hopeman